 - Despite letting her transition in Venus Envy, Zoe's mother is in denial.
 Her mother misgenders her and forces her to play soccer (on the girl's team) as a "masculine hobby".

-- El Goonish Shive: Tedd's father finds it rather unsettling that Tedd recreationally uses the Sex Shifter properties of the TF Gun to spend time in female forms on occasion.
+- El Goonish Shive: Tedd's father finds it rather unsettling that Tedd recreationally uses the Gender Bender properties of the TF Gun to spend time in female forms on occasion.
 As far as the father knows, it's just an odd pastime, but it causes Trans Tribulations with Tedd's realization that he's genderfluid and sometimes identifies as female.

 - In King of the Hill, this is part of the reason why Hank is always saying "That boy ain't right" about Bobby.